Skip to content

 Please refer to LDAP access for more information regarding which port to choose.

-• If using firewalld (default firewall for CentOS 7 and RHEL 7):
+• If using firewalld (default firewall for RHEL 7):

 Warning